-Number of data centres owned by etisalat by e& 2022 2021 2020 2019 2018 Number of data centres owned by etisalat by e& In the second of the etisalat by e&'s energy saving programmes and commitment to renewable energy e&has implemented a number of energy saving programmes for 2022, including the installation of solar lights and five-star rated energy conservative AC units and EC fans.
+Number of data centres owned by etisalat by e& 2022 2021 2020 111 2020 10 Number of data centres owned by etisalat by e& etisalat by e&'s energy saving programmes and commitment to renewable energy e&has implemented a number of energy saving programmes for 2022, including the installation of solar lights and five-star rated energy conservative AC units and EC fans.
 We have also installed VFDs for water pumps, increased the utilisation of low GWP refrigerants, and implemented hybrid and stand-alone solar power systems and hybrid solar ACs and free cooling solutions at mobile sites.
 Other initiatives include introducing blanking panels and sold aisle containments, and an energy management plan to optimise cooling efficiencies.